Val de Vie Estate: Awards

 In 2019, New World Wealth's research ranked Val de Vie 'South Africa's Top Residential Estate' for the fifth consecutive year.

 Best Single Unit Residential Development in Africa (The Valentia Manor House) – 2016 International Property Awards in Dubai.

 Pearl Valley was rated by Golf Digest in South Africa's Top 5 for 2018 and 2019 and the best conditioned golf course in the Western Cape.

 Val de Vie Estate was awarded the 'Best Multigenerational Resort in the World' in 2018 at The Global ceremony in London on 8 November 2018.

 At the 2020 International Property Awards, Val de Vie won the award for 'Best Residential Development in South Africa' and Val de Vie Evergreen won the award for 'Best Leisure Development in Africa'.

 At the 2021 International Property Awards, Val de Vie won awards for both 'Best Leisure Development in the World' and 'Best Residential Development in South Africa'.

 New World Wealth placed Val de Vie in the top 10 lifestyle estates in the world for 2021.

 Sports

-Golf

-The Pearl Valley Jack Nicklaus Signature Golf Course is rated by Golf Digest in South Africa's Top 5 for 2018 and 2019 as well as rated the best conditioned golf course in the Western Cape.
-South Africa's Top 100 Courses rate Pearl Valley the number one golf course in the Western Cape and place it second nationwide.

 Polo

+The Val de Vie Polo Club is the most active polo club in Africa.
+Home to three international-standard polo fields and a clubhouse, it hosts polo matches throughout the season, including the Standard Bank Polo Test Match and Pink Polo.

 Val de Vie Estate is the only residential Polo estate in South Africa and the venue for the annual Veuve Clicquot Masters Polo Cape Town.
 The 2009 event attracted more than 3,000 spectators.

 The sixth Sentebale Royal Salute Polo Cup was played at Val de Vie Estate, His Royal Highness Prince Harry participated.

 Val de Vie Estate is the host for the Veuve Clicquot Polo Series 2019/2020.